-The PIC should not attempt to fly in weather which could present a danger or limit VFR conditions.
+The Client may not attempt to fly in weather that could present a danger to the aircraft or occupants.

 In the case of a mechanic malfunction or issue away:

-- Do not authorize any repairs without approval from the Pilot Rise.
+- Do not authorize any repairs without approval from Pilot Rise, LLC.

-- Pilot Rise will reimburse you for any repairs if any were authorized.
+- Pilot Rise, LLC will reimburse you for any repairs if they were authorized.